What is the Chronic Pain Self-Management Program?

 What happens in the program?

-The same 10 to 16 participants meet on a weekly basis for 2.5 hours at the same day, time, and location.
+The same 8-10 participants meet virtually on a weekly basis for 2.5 hours at the same day and time.
 In an interactive environment that is facilitated by two trained individuals, participants discuss topics such as: